ohmp/james-project/src/adr/0022-cassandra-message-inconsistency.md

 ## Decision

 Adopt `imapUidTable` as a source of truth.
+Because `messageId` allows tracking changes to messages accross mailboxes upon copy and moves.
+Furthermore, that is the table on which conditional flags updates are performed.

 All writes will be performed to `messageIdTable` then performed on `imapUidTable` if successful.

 We thus need to modify CassandraMessageMapper 'add' + 'copy' to first write to the source of truth (`imapUidTable`)